 Collection Groups

-Section 3.1 outlines the PMBOK Process Groups because these underpin the groups in DMBOK as well as this document.
-Section 3.2 provides a brief description of each of the PMBOK Process Groups.
+Section 3.1 outlines the Collection Groups.
+Section 3.2 provides a brief description of each of the Collection Groups.

 Overview of Collection Groups

-The project activity is divided into five Collection Groups, Initiating, Planning, Executing Closing and Monitoring and Controlling.
+The project activity is divided into five Collection Groups - Initiating, Planning, Executing, Closing, and Control.
 The Collection Groups are not project phases but rather groups of processes.

-PMBOK describes its Process Groups as follows, and this description applies to Collection Groups:
+The Collection Groups, following in the style of PMBOK’s Knowledge Areas, are illustrated as follows.
+The groups are linked by the outputs they produce; they are overlapping activities that occur throughout a project or phases of a project.
+They are not expected to be either one time or discrete events.

-These groups are linked by the outputs they produce.
-The Process Groups are seldom either discrete or one-time events; they are overlapping activities that occur throughout the project.
-The output of one process generally becomes an input to another process or is a deliverable of the project, subproject, or project phase.
-[1]
+Figure 3-1 illustrates these Collection Groups in a project with three phases.